phabp/MeuApp/README.md

 # MeuApp
-Project for the DIO bootcamp, using .NET (C#).
+Project for the DIO bootcamp, using .NET (C#) and artificial intelligence.
 In progress.